-Head of Practice 52
+52 Head of Practice

-- (1) It is for a licensed provider to make such administrative arrangements as it considers appropriate in respect of its Head of Practice. - (2) A person is eligible for appointment (and to act) as its Head of Practice only if the person- - (a) has such qualifications, expertise and experience as are reasonably required, and - in other respects, is fit and proper for the position. - (3) A Head of Practice has the function of securing the licensed provider's- - (a) compliance with section 50(1)(c), - (b) fulfilment of its other duties under this Part. - (4) A Head of Practice is to manage the designated and other persons within the licensed provider with a view to ensuring that they- - (a) have regard to the Head's functions under this Part, - (b) meet any professional obligations to which they are subject. - (5) A Head of Practice is to take such reasonable steps as may be required for the purposes of subsection (3). - (6) If it appears to a Head of Practice that - the licensed provider is failing (or has failed) to fulfil any of its duties under this Part or another enactment, - an investor in the licensed provider is- (b) - (i) failing (or has failed) to fulfil any of the investor's duties under this Part or another enactment, or - (ii) contravening (or has contravened) section 66(1) or (2), the Head is to report that fact to the licensed provider's approved regulator.
+- (1) It is for a licensed provider to make such administrative arrangements as it considers appropriate in respect of its Head of Practice. - (2) A person is eligible for appointment (and to act) as its Head of Practice only if the person- - (a) has such qualifications, expertise and experience as are reasonably required, and - (b) in other respects, is fit and proper for the position. - (3) A Head of Practice has the function of securing the licensed provider's- - (a) compliance with section 50(1)(c), - (b) fulfilment of its other duties under this Part.

+Document Generated: 2023-10-0 Status: Point in time view as at 01/04/2011.
+This version of this chapter contains provisions that are not valid for this point in time.
+Changes to legislation: There are currently no known outstanding effects for the Legal Services (Scotland) Act 2010, Chapter 2.
+(See end of Document for details) d of Practice is to manage the designated and other persons within the licensed er with a view to ensuring that they- have regard to the Head's functions under this Part, meet any professional obligations to which they are subject.

+- (5) A Head of Practice is to take such reasonable steps as may be required for the purposes of subsection (3). - (6) If it appears to a Head of Practice that- - (a) the licensed provider is failing (or has failed) to fulfil any of its duties under this Part or another enactment, - (b) an investor in the licensed provider is- - (i) failing (or has failed) to fulfil any of the investor's duties under this Part or another enactment, or - (ii) contravening (or has contravened) section 66(1) or (2), the Head is to report that fact to the licensed provider's approved regulator.

-- (7) The Scottish Ministers may by regulations make further provision about- - (a) Heads of Practice, - the functions of such Heads (in their capacity as such). - (8) Before making regulations under subsection (7), the Scottish Ministers must consult the Lord President.
+- (7) The Scottish Ministers may by regulations make further provision about- - (a) Heads of Practice, - (b) the functions of such Heads (in their capacity as such). - (8) Before making regulations under subsection (7), the Scottish Ministers must consult the Lord President.